Call tracking is very simple, but there are so many myths about it floating around!

 To sum it up, call tracking is a way to measure your marketing efforts.
 This allows your business or marketing company to see what campaigns are successful or where you need to improve.

 With call tracking, a local or toll-free phone number is created and will appear on your website after a code snippet is added to the backend.
-For RevLocal clients, we utilize your RevSite for call tracking.
+For RevLocal clients, we utilize your website services for call tracking.

 The tracking number will only appear when someone visits the RevSite from a source that isn’t from your paid advertising efforts or by directly entering the RevSite URL.